 In all the turmoil, the concerns of the IT department may be overlooked.
 A study by McKinsey found that while up to 60% of M&A initiatives intended to capture synergies between two companies are strongly related to IT, many IT issues are not given full consideration during the due diligence and forward-planning stages of a merger or acquisition.

-However, IT planning and management is critical to a successful, smooth changeover to a company restructuring due to M&A. A lack of IT planning could result in significant issues, and to make the most of a merger or acquisition, the technological strengths and weaknesses of both parties must be assessed and incorporated into forward planning.
+However, IT planning and management is critical to a successful, smooth changeover to a company restructuring due to M&A. A lack of IT planning could result in significant issues, and to make the most of a merger or acquisition, the technological strengths and weaknesses of both parties must be assessed and incorporated into forwarding planning.

 Risk and disruption can be dramatically reduced with research, planning, and coordinated communications, and IT plays a vital role in these activities.